Tushar-Tomer/Exception-Handling/README.md

 # Exception-Handling
-How we can remove the error.
+How we can remove the error through Exception Handling.